lowks/Radpath/README.md

 end
 ```

-After that, run `mix deps.get` from your shell to fetch and compile Radpath.
+`mix deps.get` fetches dependencies and compiles Radpath.

 ## Status

-Project is still actively being developed whenever I can find the time.
+Actively being developed whenever I can find the time.

 ## Running Tests

-There is a special Makefile for running tests, just run:
+Running tests against a stable release of Elixir defined by 'STABLE_ELIXIR_VERSION' in the Makefile:

 ```
 make ci
 ```

-which runs the tests against the stable release of Elixir defined in Makefile by setting 'STABLE_ELIXIR_VERSION' and
+Running tests against your system's Elixir:

 ```
 make
 ```

-runs the tests against your system Elixir

-## Docs
+## Docs (Lite)

 To list down files in a path: